VERIFY BEFORE RELYING

 5. Answer everything.

-6. Review only when you have a reason.
+6. Review only when there is a reason.

 Then stop negotiating with the exam at midnight.

-DBPR's candidate booklet says candidates can mark questions for review, move forward and backward, move to a specific question, and access a summary screen showing answered, unanswered, skipped, and remaining time.
+DBPR's candidate booklet says the computer system lets candidates mark questions for review, move forward and backward, move to a specific question, and use a summary screen showing answered, unanswered, skipped, and remaining time.

 Use that.